raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ## What next?

 We've deliberately not shown a really polished gorgeous case, because we're hoping you'll go the extra mile and blow our socks off.
-Please show us your cases by tweeting pictures of them to `@astro_pi` and `@raspberry_pi`!
+Please show us your cases by tweeting pictures of them to [@astro_pi](https://twitter.com/astro_pi) and [@raspberry_pi](https://twitter.com/Raspberry_Pi)!

 Here are some further ideas for customising your case: